flame-engine/flame/doc/palette.md

 Throughout your game you are going to need to use colors in lots of places.
 There are two classes on `dart:ui` that can be used, `Color` and `Paint`.

-The `Color` class is nothing but a wrapper over a single simple ARGB color in hexadecimal integer format.
+The `Color` class represents a ARGB color in a hexadecimal integer format.
 So to create a `Color` object you just need to pass in the color as an integer in the ARGB format.